By Eric Brandt

-Updated February 03, 2025
+Updated December 04, 2025

 MSRP | KBB Fair Purchase Price (national avg.) | |||

-$65,995 | $64,378 |
+$68,095 | TBD |

-Compared with its rivals, the V90 Cross Country might seem under-powered.
+Compared with its rivals, the V90 Cross Country might seem underpowered.
 Those 295 horses can canter from standstill to 60 mph in 6.1 seconds, which is decent enough.
 The 335-horsepower Audi A6 Allroad is about a second quicker, though, and the Mercedes-Benz E 450 4Matic All-Terrain puts down 375 horsepower to hit 60 mph in just 4.6 seconds.

-Those Germans rivals are all well and good, but we have our own thoughts about this, understanding that some people don’t want to pay a lot extra (the V90 Cross Country is noticeably less expensive than the Audi or the Benz) for power they may not need.
+Those German rivals are all well and good, but we have our own thoughts about this, understanding that some people don’t want to pay a lot extra (the V90 Cross Country is noticeably less expensive than the Audi or the Benz) for power they may not need.
 And they don’t want to scare the Labrador in the back anyway.
-As long as there’s enough punch for getting up to freeway speeds easily, and not being overworked on uphill stretches, then give us 295 horsepower and we’ll go with it.
+As long as there’s enough punch for getting up to freeway speeds easily, and not being overworked on uphill stretches, then give us 295 horsepower, and we’ll go with it.

 Rear legroom of 35.9 inches is acceptable, although the Audi A6 Allroad and Mercedes-Benz E 450 4Matic All-Terrain are more accommodating — they’re both a bit longer.
 The V90 Cross Country’s cargo space goes from 25.5 cubic feet behind the rear seats to 69 cubes when they’re folded.
 Compare that with the E 450 4Matic All Terrain’s 33.1/64.6 cubic feet, and the A6 Allroad’s 30/63.8 cubic feet.

 Although Volvo calls the V90 Cross Country a wagon, there’s definitely the air of an SUV about it.
 It rides higher than the S90 midsize luxury sedan, the car on which this wagon is based.
-There are plastic wheel arch extensions, and a kind of skid plate at the back.
+There are plastic wheel arch extensions and a kind of skid plate at the back.
 The thing we like about the V90 Cross Country is how it manages to be attractive (in our eyes) and practical at the same time.

 After-run parking climate